Annual NVG meeting 2022 and PhD workshop

 The 2022 NVG meeting will be held from Wednesday November 23th to Friday November 25th in conference hotel ‘Zuiderduin‘ in Egmond aan Zee, The Netherlands.

 The meeting starts on Wednesday evening, after the PhD workshop and will go untill Friday afternoon.
 Highlights of this meeting are the keynote lectures, including the Brill Baerends Lecture and the Dobberke lecture for which internationally renowned behavioural biologists are invited.
-This year the Brill Baerends Lecture on Wednesday will be presented by Prof. Frans B. M. de Waal.
-The Dobberke Lecture will be presented by Dr. Angela Stöger-Horwath.
+This year the Dobberke Lecture (Wednesday evening) will be presented by Dr. Angela Stöger-Horwath.
+On Thursday, the Brill Baerends Lecture will be presented by Prof. Frans B. M. de Waal.
 More information on the keynote speakers and lectures can be found below.

 There is ample space for everyone to present, we always try to fit most of the talks into our program.

 The Brill Baerends Lecture by Prof. Frans B. M. de Waal

 Title of the lecture: Evolution of Emotions and Empathy in the Primates